How do you have a fun day? When was the last time you wore a milk moustache?

 Like it or not, we need Calcium and Vitamin D because many of us will be at risk for osteoporosis as we get older.
 Milk is not the only way to get these, but it is one of the more convenient sources.
 We also know that kids who drink milk are less likely to consume sugary drinks which add no nutritional value to their diet.

-Beverly’s Hot Tips For Celebrating Milk Day:
+Beverly’s Hot Tips On How Have A Fun Day and For Celebrating Milk Day:

 - Ensure that you are getting enough Calcium and Vitamin D especially if you don’t drink milk.